 - you may have regular health checks with your GP or another healthcare professional

 In children and young people with anorexia, their growth, development and weight will be monitored closely.
 Their height will also be checked regularly against the average for their age and sex.

-- if you vomit regularly, you will be encouraged to stop.
+- vomit regularly, you will be encouraged to stop.
 You will be given advice on dental hygiene to help prevent stomach acid damaging the enamel on your teeth.
 You will also be advised to visit a dentist regularly

 Gaining weight safely